Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

 Truncating the QITE unitaries by restricting them to a domain $D$ is a generic truncation procedure.
 There are some problem specific optimizations that can be exploited to obtain truncations tailored to specific problems.
 For instance, in combinatorial problems \cite{Alam2023,PhysRevA.109.052430} a separable ansatz for Eq.~\eqref{eq:generatorQITE} is considered, since the problem is mapped to a Hamiltonian with a separable ground state, which allows to greatly reduce the problem size.
 In \cite{MolecularImprov}, where the ground states of molecular systems is pursued, the construction of $\boldsymbol{\hat{A}}_n$ is performed by considering only anti-Hermitian fermionic operators and truncating the higher order ones, which are known to have small contributions in these systems.
 For combinatorial problems, a hybrid VQE-cQITE has been proposed in \cite{xie2025adaptiveweightedqitevqealgorithm} to overcome the shortcoming of each procedure by a weighted combination of the update rule of each method.

-In this work, we propose an algorithm that simultaneously reduces the circuit depth of the circuits used to approximate the ITE protocol and decreases the number of calls to the QITE subroutine during the optimization process.
-By doing so, our approach also lowers the classical computational overhead by reducing the total number of expectation values that need to be evaluated for energy minimization with respect to the one-parameter unitary group generated in each QITE step.
-Let us first begin by reviewing the geometric properties of ITE methods that motivate it.
+In this work an algorithm that simultaneously reduces the circuit depth of the circuits used to approximate the ITE protocol and decreases the number of calls to the QITE subroutine during the optimization process is proposed.
+With such an algorithm one may also lower the classical computational overhead by reducing the total number of expectation values that need to be evaluated for energy minimization with respect to the one-parameter unitary group generated in each QITE step.
+In the following, a review of the geometric properties of ITE methods that motivate it is presented.